BY Team Veera

 A gynaecologist usually diagnoses PCOS through a physical exam, ultrasound screening (for ovarian cysts) and blood tests.
 In some cases, PCOS can be diagnosed based on the patient’s history and physical exam alone.
 However, to verify a PCOS diagnosis, other conditions that mimic PCOS must be excluded (e.g., thyroid disease and androgen-secreting tumours).

-To sum up, PCOD is an outdated term that doctors and medical professionals no longer use.
+To sum up, PCOS and PCOD is the same thing!
+PCOD is an outdated term that doctors and medical professionals no longer use.
 PCOS is not a ‘disease’ as it does not have a definite cause, symptoms and cure.
 Instead, it is a hormonal disorder with a set of symptoms, which can cause severe health problems when left untreated.
 To diagnose it early and get a treatment customised for you, always consult a doctor.